darktable-org/dtdocs/content/special-topics/mem-performance.md

 # performance tuning

 There are a number of configuration parameters that can help you to fine-tune your system's performance.
-Some of these parameters are available in [preferences > processing > CPU / memory](../preferences-settings/processing.md#cpu--memory) and others need to be modified directly in darktable's configuration file (found in `$HOME/.config/darktable/darktablerc`).
+Some of these parameters are available in [preferences > processing > CPU / memory](../preferences-settings/processing.md#cpu--memory) and others need to be modified directly in darktable's configuration file (`darktablerc` in the darktable [configuration directory](../preferences-settings/config-folder.md)).

 This section provides some guidance on how to adjust these settings.